LucasRxTx/golang-rest-api-example/README.md

 https://github.com/go-playground/validator

 The error messages returned reference the struct field names in go, which are not helpful when returned to the end user who will want to see the json field names.
 The library gives no out of the box solution and expects you to implament your own handler.
 I decided this was outside of the scope for a code interview due to time restraints.

+### Repeated db connection handling code

+There was repeated code for transaction handling that I tried to refactor into something reusable.
+It kind of worked, but the Generics make the code noisy.
+It is still a win over accidently missing a Rollback, but there is room for improvement.

+### Testing

+Concreat implamentations of sql.Db and sql.Transaction are used everywhere making it hard to test.
+A wrapper should likely be used to allow a mock to be injected during testing.

+The API as it is now would not make much sense to test without a database since most of the logic is about storing and retreiving from a database.
+Testing the code would result in mostly testing mocks and fakes.

+If I where to write tests for the system, I would write end to end tests (tests requiring the full system to be running, database included), minimal unit tests, and contract tests (Is the API returning data in a format that is expected given the spec).